MagicPillowGM/cse461-computer-network/project3/README.md

 ### Compare the webpage fetch time between q=20 and q=100 from Part 3.
 Which queue length gives a lower fetch time?
 How is this different from Part 2?
 Between q=20 and q=100, q=100 actually gives shorter time, unlike Part 2 in which q=20 gives shorter time.
-It indicates that bbr algorithm can do better in solving bufferbloat problem in longer queue.
+It indicates that bbr algorithm can do better in solving bufferbloat problem in longer queue, but still has problem when queue is short.

 ### Do you see the difference in the queue size graphs from Part 2 and Part 3?
 Give a brief explanation for the result you see.
-For q=20, both Part 2 and Part 3's queues are overflowed
+For q=20, the queue size graphs look similar because both queues are overflowed.
+For q=100, however, Part 2's graph reaches 100 in y axis, but Part 3 doesn't.
+And, Part 2's average packet numbers is much higher than Part 3's.
+This is because Part 3's bbr algorithm avoids buffer's overflow and controls the number of packets in a relatively small number.

 ### Do you think we have solved bufferbloat problem?
 Explain your reasoning.
 Not completely. bbr algorithm can indeed do better for longer queue, but for shorter queue, packets can still overflow the queue and get lost.